Urination and thirst are increased, and people may lose weight even if they are not trying to.

 Limiting portions of carbohydrate-rich and fatty foods (especially saturated fats)

 People who are taking insulin should avoid long periods between meals to prevent hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
 Hypoglycemia is most often caused by medications taken to control diabetes.
 Much less common causes of hypoglycemia include... read more .
 Although protein and fat in the diet contribute to the number of calories a person eats, only the number of carbohydrates has a direct effect on blood glucose levels.
 The American Diabetes Association has many helpful tips on diet, including recipes.
-Even when people follow a proper diet, cholesterol-lowering medication Lipid-lowering drugs Dyslipidemia is a high level of lipids (cholesterol, triglycerides, or both) or a low high-density lipoprotein (HDL) cholesterol level.
-Lifestyle, genetics, disorders (such as low thyroid hormone... read more are often needed to decrease the risk of heart disease.
+Even when people follow a proper diet, cholesterol-lowering medication Lipid-lowering drugs Dyslipidemia is a high level of cholesterol and/or triglycerides or a low level of high-density lipoprotein (HDL) cholesterol.
+Lifestyle, genetics, disorders (such as low thyroid hormone levels... read more are often needed to decrease the risk of heart disease.

 People with type 1 diabetes and certain people with type 2 diabetes may use carbohydrate counting or the carbohydrate exchange system to match their insulin dose to the carbohydrate content of their meal.
 "Counting" the amount of carbohydrate in a meal is used to calculate the amount of insulin the person takes before eating.
 However, the carbohydrate-to-insulin ratio (the amount of insulin taken for each gram of carbohydrate in the meal) varies for each person, and people with diabetes need to work closely with a dietician who has experience in working with people with diabetes to master the technique.
 Some experts have advised use of the glycemic index (a measure of the impact of an ingested carbohydrate-containing food on the blood glucose level) to delineate between rapid and slowly metabolized carbohydrates, although there is little evidence to support this approach.